kacpertrolejbus/ZadanieRekrutacyjne/README.md

-# ZadanieRekrutacyjne
+# ZadanieRekrut
-Gra powstała w celu wykonana zadania rekrutacyjnego do koła naukowego.
+Gra powstała w celu wykonania zadania rekrutacyjnego do koła naukowego.